How to Roll Out and Roll Back Changes in Stage

 example-placement 1 True 1 True 1 36m

-The configmap test-cm should be deployed on all 3 member clusters, with latest data:
+The configmap test-cm should be deployed on all 3 member clusters:

 data: